Here's everyone who died in Game of Thrones season 8

-Whatever your thoughts on Game of Thrones' final season, no one can deny it kept viewers guessing right up to the end.
-Which often meant killing off fewer characters than viewers expected.
+Whatever your thoughts on Game of Thrones' final season, no one can deny it kept people guessing right up to the end.
+This included surprisingly fewer characters killed than viewers expected, given the show's bloody history.
 Still, plenty of fan favorites, longtime supporting players, and a mythical creature or two didn't make it through the show's final act.
-Read on for a roundup of the deceased (with names, anyway) in season 8.
+Read on for a roundup of the deceased (named characters, anyway) in season 8.
 And if you're not caught up, (1) why aren't you? and (2) spoilers follow.

-The first major casualty of the season, the pint-sized Lord of Last Hearth was pinned to the wall of his castle in a gruesome display, courtesy of the Army of the Dead.
+The first major casualty of the final season was the pint-sized Lord of Last Hearth (Harry Grasby), pinned to the wall of his castle in a gruesome display, courtesy of the Army of the Dead.

 And now his watch is ended.
-The last brother of the Night's Watch went down protecting Samwell Tarly during the Battle of Winterfell.
+Eddison Tollett (Ben Crompton), the last brother of the Night's Watch, went down protecting Samwell Tarly (John Bradley) during the Battle of Winterfell.

-The fierce Lady of Bear Island got an appropriately fierce finish, killing a wight giant with a stab in the eye as it crushed her to death.
+The fierce Lady of Bear Island (Bella Ramsey) got an appropriately fierce finish, killing a wight giant with a stab in the eye as it crushed her to death.

 The Lord of Light could only do so much for him in the end.
-The oft-resurrected Beric died for the seventh and final time fending off wights in pursuit of Arya and the Hound–which, as many fans have pointed out, was what allowed the battle to be won.
+The oft-resurrected Beric (Richard Dormer) died for the seventh and final time fending off wights in pursuit of Arya (Maisie Williams) and the Hound (Rory McCann).
+This, as many fans have pointed out, was what allowed the battle to be won.
 (See below.)

-Theon got his shot at redemption and pulled it off, perishing in a noble attempt to protect Bran—er, the Three-Eyed Raven—from the Night King.
-And Bran even told him he was a good man!
+Theon (Alfie Allen) finally got his shot at redemption and pulled it off, perishing in a noble attempt to protect Bran—er, the Three-Eyed Raven—from the Night King (Vladimir Furdik).
+And Bran (Isaac Hempstead Wright) even told him he was a good man!

 Ser Jorah Mormont

-Ser Jorah, too, died with honor and dignity–something that's all too rare in Westeros–protecting the Dragon Queen he always loved.
-Dany's postmortem whisper to him ranks among Thrones‘ most tender moments.
+Ser Jorah (Iain Glen), too, died with honor and dignity (something that's all too rare in Westeros), protecting the Dragon Queen (Emilia Clarke) he always loved.
+Dany's postmortem whisper to him ranks among Thrones' tenderest moments.

 The Night King